 For AN All over clean

-Woly Velours Cleaner is designed to claen and refresh suede and nubuck leather.
+Wrens Combi Foam Cleaner is designed to claen and refresh Suede and Nubuck leather.
 Will remove most dirt and grubby marks effortlessly.

 - Use suede brush to remove surface dirt and dust.

 - Shake can well and spray on, best to do small areas at a time.